 Fill in the teacup with the watermelon balls, strawberries, and blueberries or your choice of other fruit.
 The fruit is of course used for decoration, but also helps hold the skewers in place.
 A precision knife, such as one used for pumpkin carving, comes in handy for cutting corners and fine design details.

 Tip: You may fill up the bowl with bigger chunks of watermelon at the bottom, then put the watermelon balls and fruit on top for a fuller look.

-Push a toothpick or bamboo skewer horizontally through the bottom of Tinkefbell’s feet, then insert in the middle of the fruit bowl.
-I placed a chunck of watermelon in the middle which helped hold Tinkerbell stand straight.
+Push a toothpick or bamboo skewer horizontally through the bottom of Tinkerbell’s feet, then insert in the middle of the fruit bowl.
+I placed a chunk of watermelon in the middle which helped hold Tinkerbell stand straight.
 That’s it!